polakowo/vectorbt/README.md

 vectorbt combines pandas, NumPy and Numba sauce to obtain orders-of-magnitude speedup over other libraries.
 It takes advantage of the vectorized nature of time series data such as price and signals, and implements Numba-compiled functions for traversing matrices along their index and column axes.

 In contrast to most other vectorized libraries where one matrix (for example holding OHLCV data) means one backtesting operation, vectorbt treats each column of a matrix as a distinct feature.
-This way, user can construct matrices with millions of columns and calculate performance for each column in a highly efficient manner, thanks to vectorbt functions that are optimized for working with 2-dimensional data.
-This, for example, is the magic behind backtesting thousands of window combinations at once.
+This way, user can construct matrices with millions of columns and calculate performance for each column in a highly efficient manner - thanks to vectorbt functions that are optimized for working with 2-dimensional data.
+This is the magic behind backtesting thousands of window combinations at once.

 ### Efficiency